octopus-db/documentation/docs/source/usage.rst

 In this example, we will prepare a map of Australian archaeological radiocarbon ages >10,000 BP with a monochrome map and no data point clustering.

 1. Navigate to the *Layers* menu
-2. Select *‘Radiocarbon collection’* under the *‘Sahul Archaeology’* subheading (note: there is no need to deselect/untick CRN or Sahul Sedimentary Archives)
+2. Select *‘Radiocarbon collection’* under the *‘Sahul Archaeology’* subheading
 3. Navigate to the *Filter* menu
 4. Select the *‘Sahul Archaeology: Radiocarbon collection’* drop-down menu
 5. Choose *‘Age (BP)’* from the drop-down menu